mattrussell2/gradescope-autograder/README.md

 * * Runs `git pull` to get the most recent version of your autograding tests.
 * * Copies files related to the assignment's autograder.
 * * Runs our autograding framework [details below].
-* * Saves the results at `/autograder/results/results.json` in a form readable by Gradescope.
+* * Saves the results at `/autograder/results/results.json` in a form readable by `Gradescope`.

 **Note!
-The assignment name for an assignment in the course repository must be the same as the assignment name on gradescope.
+The assignment name for an assignment in the course repository must be the same as the assignment name on `Gradescope`.
 An environment variable $ASSIGNMENT_TITLE is provided to our script, and this (along with the paths you specified earlier) is used to find the autograder files.
 If the names don't match, there will be issues.**

 ## Conclusion
 Okay, you are ready to setup an autograder!
 Continue to the next section to learn